Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Halln as-Langmann-Noumi-Rosengren formula as a wall-crossing formula

 \subsection{$K$-theoretic vortex partition function as equivariant $\chi_t$-genus}

-Since the fermi multiplet is absent in the 1d $\mathcal{N}=4$ SQM, and a 1d $\mathcal{N}=4$ chiral multiplet contains an additional fermions compared with 1d a $\mathcal{N}=2$ chiral multiplet, the numerator of the integrand in \eqref{eq:contour1N4} has changed from the $\mathcal{N}=2$ case \eqref{eq:contour1}.
-The fermions determine a characteristic class to define an index of the handsaw quiver variety.
-In particular, it is known that the Witten index of the 1d $\mathcal{N}=4$ SQM gives the equivariant $\chi_t$-genus of the Higgs branch vacua of the SQM.
+Since the Fermi multiplet is absent in the 1d $\mathcal{N}=4$ SQM, and a 1d $\mathcal{N}=4$ chiral multiplet contains additional fermions compared with a 1d $\mathcal{N}=2$ chiral multiplet, the numerator of the integrand in \eqref{eq:contour1N4} has changed from that in the $\mathcal{N}=2$ case \eqref{eq:contour1}.
+The fermions determine the characteristic class that defines an index of the handsaw quiver variety.
+In particular, it is known that the Witten index of the 1d $\mathcal{N}=4$ SQM gives the equivariant $\chi_t$-genus of the moduli space of Higgs branch vacua of the SQM.

-Let us explicitly look at the agreement between the $K$-theoretic vortex partition function and $\chi_t$-genus of the handsaw quiver variety.
-We evaluate the equivariant character of the handsaw quiver variety of $A_1$ \cite{Yoshida:2011au, Bonelli:2011fq, Fujitsuka:2013fga}.
-Elements of the complexification of the maximal torit of $U(k)$ and $U(N_1) \times U(N_1-N_2) \times U(1)_{\varepsilon}$ acts on \eqref{eq:Higgsvac1GL} as
+Let us explicitly look at the agreement between the $K$-theoretic vortex partition function and the $\chi_t$-genus of the handsaw quiver variety.
+We evaluate the equivariant character of the handsaw quiver variety of type $A_1$ \cite{Yoshida:2011au, Bonelli:2011fq, Fujitsuka:2013fga}.
+Elements of the complexification of the maximal tori of $U(k)$ and $U(N_1) \times U(N_2-N_1) \times U(1)_{\varepsilon}$ act on \eqref{eq:Higgsvac1GL} as

 where